empathicqubit/arduino-libvorbis-tremor/README.md

 Further information can be found in the [original README](/README).

+### Note about this fork (empathicqubit)

+I modified the CMakeLists to look for libopus in an adjacent directory, and make the parent project responsible for including it. as a consequence this project won't build by itself.

 ### Dependencies

 This decoder is dependend on LibOgg, which is part of [arduino-libopus](https://github.com/pschatzmann/arduino-libopus)